This blog post is part of a comprehensive article series designed to help business owners and non-technical users grow online using the WordPress CMS.

 In fact, more sites are now being powered by the WordPress CMS platform.

 WordPress is so popular, that keeping up with the latest statistics on WordPress is quite difficult because the data changes so often.

 For example, at the time this post was written, this is the number of downloads of the latest WordPress version …

-(WP versions currently in use.
+(WordPress versions in current use.
 Source: https://wordpress.org/about/stats)